amfoss/gitlit/README.md

 **Project Discovery**

 * **Students & Beginners:** GitLit can be used by students and beginners to get started into the world of Open Source.
-It helps them to break-the-ice, and kick-start their FOSS journey without essentially going into deeper level they can.
+It helps them to break-the-ice, and kick-start their FOSS journey without essentially going into deeper level.

 * **Developers** GitLit can also be used by amateur as well as professional developers to discover innovate, interesting and relevant projects to contribute to, based on their skill level.